Nyeri: The Aberdares

-About fifteen kilometres out of Nyeri on the opposite side to Mt.
-Kenya is the Aberdare National Park.
+About 15 kilometres west of Nyeri (on the opposite side to Mt.
+Kenya) is the Aberdare National Park.
 The Aberdares is an old volcanic mountain range with lower peaks due to a longer period of erosion.
 It offers views of Mount Kenya to the east and the Great Rift Valley to the west.
 Its unusual vegetation, rugged terrain, deep ravines cutting through its forested eastern and western slopes, clear water streams and waterfalls combine to create an area of great scenic beauty.
-Its major attractions include the Lesatima and Kinangop peaks and many waterfalls, including the magnificent Karuru falls which drop 272 meters, Zaina falls which drop about 140 metrers and the Gura Falls which drop 305 meters.
+Its major attractions include the Lesatima and Kinangop peaks and many waterfalls, including the magnificent Karuru falls which drop 272 metres, Zaina falls which drop about 140 metres and the Gura Falls which drop 305 metres.

-The park is home to many endangered species including the rare bongo, giant forest hog, packs of the now very rare wild dogs, and endemic mole-rat and mole shrew.
+The park is home to many endangered species including the rare bongo, giant forest hog, packs very rare wild dogs, and endemic mole-rat and mole shrew.
 Other game include a large population of black rhino, leopard servile, endemic bird species, reptiles and insects.
 Activities include game drives and nature walks.
 Both brown and rainbow trout abound in the cool mountain streams.
 Within the park, lodges near watering holes offer close proximity night game viewing.
 It was while spending a night at Treetops Lodge during her state visit to Kenya that Princess Elizabeth, Duchess of Edinburgh (now Elizabeth II) became Queen on the death of her father.
 She was advised of this and of her ascent to the throne on her return to the Sagana Royal Lodge the following day.
 The park is also known for the Kimathi hideouts, the Mau-Mau Caves, and the Kimathi "post office" where agents used to drop messages for Mau Mau fighters during the guerrilla wars for Kenyan independence.

 Private ranches

-Close to the city are several privately owned ranches, many of which also serve as private wildlife sanctuaries like Solio Ranch, Ol Pejeta Conservancy, and Lewa Wildlife Conservancy.
+Close to the town are several privately owned ranches, many of which also serve as private wildlife sanctuaries like Solio Ranch, Ol Pejeta Conservancy, and Lewa Wildlife Conservancy.
 Many higher-end tourists stay at these ranches, including celebrities such as Bill Gates.